 On behalf of Hitachi Metals (formerly NEOMAX/Sumitomo Special Metals), filed the first ITC Section 337 proceeding brought by a Japanese company, securing a general exclusion order regarding rare-earth magnets; successfully defended a collateral challenge to the ITC order, and through a series of lawsuits, established a unique enforcement network.

 Represented Nidec Corporation in patent infringement litigation (E.D.
 Tex.) involving spindle motors; the case was resolved by a favorable settlement.

 Represented a major Japanese firm in domestic and international arbitrations involving licensing and construction contracts in the power industry.
 Client prevailed in each case.

-Representation of U.S. company in FTC proceeding involving "Made in U.S.A." claim.
+Represented a U.S. company in an FTC proceeding involving "Made in U.S.A." claim.
 Settled favorably for client.

 Represented NEC Corporation at trial and on appeal in a lawsuit asserting a violation of NEC's due process rights in a Commerce Department antidumping investigation; also represented NEC in several matters relating to an antidumping order involving televisions, resulting in a multi-million dollar refund of duties; represented NEC's interests in the AMD v.
 Intel antitrust lawsuit.